antonlegoo/starter-js-webpack-vue/README.md

-# starter-js-webpack
+# starter-js-webpack-vue

-Simple boilerplate for building a website using Webpack for tooling.
+Simple boilerplate for building a website using VueJS with Webpack for tooling.

 You can find more specific uses in these other branches